X Modality Assisting RGBT Object Tracking: Methodology

-The pipeline of the X-Net is illustrated in Fig. 2.
-Concretely, we employ the tailored lightweight VGG-M network with dilated convolution as the backbone and introduce the initial three dilated convolution layers to extract the deep features of the RGB, thermal and X modality generated by the plug-and-play pixel-level generation module (PGM).
-Subsequently, we propose a feature-level interaction module (FIM) combining a spatial-dimensional feature translation strategy (SFTS) and a mixed feature interaction transformer (MFIT) to obtain an optimal feature expression.
-Ultimately, we proposed a decision-level refinement module (DRM) to determine the re-tracking strategy according to the confidence score and motion offset.
+Fig. 2 presents an overview of the X-Net pipeline.
+Specifically, the backbone of the proposed architecture consists of a customized lightweight VGG-M network equipped with dilated convolutions.
+The initial three dilated convolution layers are adopted to extract deep features from the RGB, thermal, and X modalities, as produced by the plug-and-play pixel-level generation module (PGM).
+Subsequently, a feature-level interaction module (FIM) is designed by combining a spatial-dimensional feature translation strategy (SFTS) and a mixed feature interaction transformer (MFIT) to obtain an optimal feature expression.
+Ultimately, a decision-level refinement module (DRM) is proposed to determine the re-tracking strategy according to the confidence score and motion offset.